 John McAfee: No, I did not.

-I came from the people and take what the people continue to create, which will always be vastly superior to those monolithic, slow-moving dinosaur-like entities called governments.
+I came from the people and take what the people continue to create, which will always be vastly superior to those monolithic, slow-moving, dinosaur-like entities called governments.
 They just can't create them fast enough, but the people can.
-So let the people continue to create and everyone that’s listening to me, please choose the digital currency created by the people.
+So, let the people continue to create and, everyone who's listening to me, please choose the digital currency created by the people.
 There are thousands.
 It may take you a little bit of learning, a couple of hours maximum, but learn and understand them.
 And please don't use the government cryptocurrencies even if they say you must use them.
-They said that we shouldn’t smoke marijuana for the last 75 years.
+They said that we shouldn't smoke marijuana for the last 75 years.
 I've heard that people still smoke marijuana.
-So, you tell me about the difference.
+So, you tell me the difference.
 Please people, stick with the people, and not with the power that has been suppressing you for thousands of years.

-U.Today: Okay.
-Do you still believe that Bitcoin (BTC) will hit its $1 million dollar mark by the end of 2020?
-We all remember what you were going to do if it doesn’t hit that mark.
-What are the reasons that support your belief?
+U.Today: Do you still believe that Bitcoin (BTC) will hit its $1 million dollar mark by the end of 2020?
+We all remember what you were going to do if it doesn't hit that mark.
+What are the reasons behind your belief?

 John McAfee: Because Bitcoin is another deflationary currency.
 No one has noticed this yet.
 I don't understand it.
 There are only 21 million [coins] that can ever exist, and 18 million [coins] have already been mined.
 This leaves only 3 million left, and it will take many years to mine those 3 million coins.
 In the meantime, 7 million coins have been lost forever, and for every coin that's mined, four are lost.
 Do you understand?
 This is the world's first automatic deflationary currency.